 The pandemic caused by an outbreak of a new strain of coronavirus ("COVID-19" or "the pandemic") has resulted, and is likely to continue to result, in significant national and global economic disruption and may adversely affect our business.
 Although the pandemic resulted in a decrease in the number of patient visits at certain of our clinical trial sites, we expect this effect to be temporary.
 We have seen an increase in the number of patient visits compared to earlier in the pandemic and we continue to enroll patients in our clinical trials.
 Throughout the pandemic, we have continued with routine clinical trial activities including executing new clinical trial agreements, negotiating budgets, institutional review board (IRB) approvals, site training, and other activities related to the initiation of new clinical trial sites.
-In addition, following the outbreak of the pandemic, we designed a clinical trial to evaluate MN-166 (ibudilast) for prevention of acute respiratory distress syndrome (ARDS) caused by COVID-19, which was based on positive results of a recently published study of MN-166 (ibudilast) in an animal model of ARDS.
+In addition, following the outbreak of the pandemic, we designed a clinical trial to evaluate MN-166 (ibudilast) for prevention of acute respiratory distress syndrome (ARDS) caused by COVID-19, which was based on positive results of a published study of MN-166 (ibudilast) in an animal model of ARDS.
 During the pandemic, we have been able to continue with routine regulatory activities.
-For example, we successfully submitted an Investigational New Drug Application (IND) for MN-166 (ibudilast) for prevention of Acute Respiratory Distress Syndrome (ARDS) which was accepted and is now open with the U.S. Food and Drug Administration (FDA).
+For example, we successfully submitted an Investigational New Drug Application (IND) for MN-166 (ibudilast) for prevention of ARDS which was accepted and is now open with the U.S. Food and Drug Administration (FDA).
 We were also informed by the FDA that the proposed clinical investigation of MN-166 (ibudilast) for the prevention of ARDS in patients with COVID-19 may proceed.
-Based on management's current assessment, we do not expect a material negative impact on our clinical development plans, long-term development timeline or liquidity due to the worldwide spread of the COVID-19 virus.
-However, we are actively monitoring this situation and the possible effects on our financial condition, liquidity, operations, suppliers, industry, and workforce.
+Based on management's current assessment, we do not expect a material negative impact on our clinical development plans, long-term development timeline or liquidity, operations, suppliers, industry, and workforce.